 Is this safe?
 There are some anti-FURminator people out there who fear the sharp teeth must have some kind of cutting action which will ruin your Sheltie's coat.
 This is NOT true!
 The fine teeth have microscopic edges to hook onto the loose undercoat fur and pull it out.
 There is no cutting involved.

 There are some safety rules to apply with the FURminator, though.
 Never brush the fur backwards, over-brush the same area repeatedly, or use the rake on sensitive areas like the belly.
-This definitely will damage your dog's coat and skin!
-FURminate gently and correctly, and your Sheltie be all good.
+FURminate gently and correctly, and your Sheltie will be all good.

 Step 2.
 Tease Out / Trim Knots

 Once you've tackled the undercoat, it's all smooth sailing.
 Use your comb to tease out any mats behind the ears, under the arm pits, and around the soft underbelly.
 You'll notice the fur here is soft and thin in these parts because there's no undercoat.
 Like I say, do NOT use your FURminator here.

 If it's really knotty, get a small pair of scissors (we like these safety-tipped pet grooming scissors) and carefully cut out the mats.
 You can persevere with the comb and tease the knots gently, holding the fur taught at the base, but it's usually not worth the discomfort of de-tangling your poor pooch in these areas.

 Now the finishing touch.
 Run a slicker brush over the top outer coat to distribute the natural oils and maintain the coat's lustre.
 This is the most relaxing part for your dog.
 Or if they don't enjoy being groomed - it's the least objectionable part.